In This Lesson

 Note about rhetorical modes and mixed modes of organization

-3. Finally, present your persuasive claim for the solution or course of action that you want to convince the reader is the best one.
-The result of the storytelling, facts, and logical arguments has a purpose from the start: convincing your readers to believe in your ideas and some take action that they might not agree with initially.
+The presentation of a story, facts, and logical arguments has a purpose from the start: Convincing your readers to accept your argument and take action that they might not have agreed with initially.

 Writing tip